Resources

 When should an NRI increase their Life Insurance sum assured?

-The sum assured is the maximum amount an insurance company pays in case of an unforeseen event, like a health crisis or death.
-Sum assured in life insurance and refers to the fixed payment made upon death or maturity of the policy.
+In NRI life insurance, the term 'Sum Assured' represents the maximum amount an insurance company pays upon death or maturity of the policy.
 It helps beneficiaries with ongoing financial obligations like mortgages and daily living expenses.

-NRIs should consider increasing their sum assured because of various reasons, such as changes in lifestyle and health conditions, increase in income and assets, approaching retirement age, rise in inflation and healthcare costs, growing family size, pre-existing health conditions or critical illnesses of self or a family member.
+NRIs should consider increasing their sum assured because of various reasons, such as changes in lifestyle and health conditions, increase in income and assets, approaching retirement age, rise in inflation and healthcare costs, growing family size, pre-existing health conditions, or critical illnesses of self or a family member.
 Let’s explore these situations in detail.

 1. Changes In Lifestyle And Health Conditions

-Another factor is ageing, it can cause unforeseen medical complications, causing more extensive care than initially planned.
+Another factor is ageing; it can cause unforeseen medical complications, causing more extensive care than initially planned.
 Pre-existing critical illnesses require enhanced coverage for financial protection against high healthcare costs outside India.

 2. Increase in income and assets